Nine states don't charge income tax: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.

 Bottom line

-Before you pack your bags to move to Texas or Florida, consider your individual tax situation.
-If you’re a high-earner who doesn’t own property, moving to a state without an income tax could definitely save you money.
+Before you pack your bags to move to Texas, Florida, or the other seven income tax-free states, consider your individual tax situation.
+If you're a high-earner who doesn't own property, moving to a state without an income tax could definitely save you money.

 But if you're a retiree who plans to buy a new place in a state without an income tax, you may need to supplement your Social Security first to cut down on your sales tax.